-Korean dramas give you the usual romance or action kind of scenes, but they also exhibit issues in Korean and global society that are relatable to many.
-These include topics on mental health, suicide, bullying, gender inequality, corruption, or racism.
+These dramas give you the usual romance or action kind of scenes, but they also exhibit issues in Korean and global society that are relatable to many.
+These include topics on mental health, suicide, bullying, gender inequality, corruption, and racism.
 Genres on family and history are also common in K-dramas.

 Korean dramas can help you learn Korean

-People are possibly introduced to Korean culture for various reasons, but they end up wanting to learn the Korean language most of the time.
+People are possibly introduced to popular culture in Korea for various reasons, but they end up wanting to learn Korean most of the time.
 Watching Korean dramas can help you practice and learn Korean vocabulary and conversations.

 People talk about it on social media

 With the good quality story that K-dramas have, it’s normal for people to talk about them.
 This is especially easily done through social media.
 You can see good drama recommendations from viewers, and some even provide their reviews which make others want to begin watching already.